Harrisburg, Illinois: Cityscape

 The square itself held an array of coal mining offices, privately owned business, grocery and department stores, pharmacies and bars.
 During the closing of the coal mining era, most of the businesses left the square and moved to the main drag of Rt.
 45, constructed in 1926.
 The courthouse built by John W. Gaddis was replaced with a modern, more efficient building in 1967 after the older building was condemned.
 Over the years, the architecture that graced Harrisburg square has slowly turned to rotting older structures mixed in with a hodge-podge of newer updated buildings.
 Currently there are a few privately owned downtown renovation projects in progress on and around the square.

 The Harrisburg Mitchell-Carnegie Library, located on Church Street south of the square and built with a grant from Andrew Carnegie, was built in 1908 and opened to the public in 1909.
 The building served the community until 2000 when the library was moved to a new building on north Main Street.
 During the 1937 flood, the library was used as a makeshift hospital until the water boiler burst.
 The building now serves as a church.

 Harrisburg has three city parks.
 Memorial Park, Gaskins City Park, and Dorris Heights Park.
 Memorial Park, on the west end of town, is the largest with the city park pool and a large lagoon snaking through the center, founded in 1935.

 The Sunset Lawn Cemetery is the largest in the county, founded in 1880, connected to the west edge of the city.
 The cemetery contains ornate tombstones and crypts, within which are the remains of most of the city's original founders and prominent residents.
 Sunset Lawn contained the 90-year-old Sunset Mausoleum.
 The crypt had marble floors, with 75 persons buried inside.
-The structure was condemned in 2008 and there were plans of removal of the bodies and reburial within the cemetery, but due to problems finding many of the family members, has not came to fruition.
+The structure was condemned in 2008 and there were plans of removal of the bodies and reburial within the cemetery, but due to problems finding many of the family members, has not come to fruition.